isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/properties-collection-dao.md

 <br/>

-<span data-ttu-id="dc179-p106">In diesem Beispiel wird versucht, den Wert einer benutzerdefinierten Eigenschaft festzulegen.
-Wenn die Eigenschaft nicht vorhanden ist, wird die CreateProperty-Methode zum Erstellen und Festlegen des Werts der neuen Eigenschaft verwendet.
-Zum Ausführen dieses Vorgangs ist die SetProperty-Prozedur erforderlich.</span><span class="sxs-lookup"><span data-stu-id="dc179-p106">This example tries to set the value of a user-defined property.
+<span data-ttu-id="b81be-p106">This example tries to set the value of a user-defined property.
+If the property doesn't exist, it uses the **CreateProperty** method to create and set the value of the new property.
+The SetProperty procedure is required for this procedure to run.</span><span class="sxs-lookup"><span data-stu-id="b81be-p106">This example tries to set the value of a user-defined property.
 If the property doesn't exist, it uses the **CreateProperty** method to create and set the value of the new property.
 The SetProperty procedure is required for this procedure to run.</span></span>

 ```vb
     Sub CreatePropertyX()